brickfrog/justin.vc/content/elfeed.md

 -  Person / Group Based

     Blogs centered around a specific writer/group.
-Mostly things I've wandered into, and liked at least one article/story, may not align with all views, blah, blah, etc.
+Things I've wandered into, and liked at least one article/story.

     <!--list-separator-->